-L-citrulline is one of the little known (but extremely potent) high blood pressure cures that most sufferers aren't aware of.
+L-citrulline is one of the little known (but extremely potent) high blood pressure treatments that most sufferers aren't aware of.
 And when it's combined with pomegranates and certain herbs, it's beneficial effect is multiplied.
 Here's everything you need to know about these terrific HBP remedies...

 Watermelon: Watermelon should be your number one "go to" food for reducing high blood pressure.
 It contains an amino acid called L-citrulline, which has been overwhelmingly proven to lower blood pressure quickly.
 In the American Journal of Hypertension, they published a study from Florida State University which showed L-citrulline was able to reduce and normalize blood pressure in all study participants who previously had high blood pressure.
 Head researcher, Dr. Arturo Figueroa, stated…

 “Individuals with increased blood pressure and arterial stiffness – especially those who are older and those with chronic diseases such as type 2 diabetes – would benefit from L-citrulline in either the synthetic or natural (watermelon) form”.
 1